Apply by Aug. 10 to start classes Aug. 31! Start your no-fee application today.

 In addition to being the only M.S.W. degree program in the Merrimack Valley, our program stands out for its:

-Real-World Field Experience
+Real-World Experience and Licensure Preparation

 Our program creates and provides students with transformative learning experiences in and out of the classroom that positively impact children, families and the greater society.